Dimitar-Iliev7/Bluewindow-Tasks/README.md

 # Bluewindow-Tasks

 I create a star rating component in React using Vite.
 You can use this in an application where you'd like to give users the ability to rate something on a scale from 1-5, or whatever scale you'd like.
 And the rating number is going to be displayed on the screen.
+I saw the rating component in the tasks you gave me.
+I decided to make a custum React component separately from the other tasks.
+My task is to show you my skills.
+I dont want to combine technologies in every separate project.
+That's why i show you the tasks piece by piece.

 # How does Vite work?
 At its core, Vite does 2 things: